 Speaking Experience: Guest appearances on local television and radio talk shows.
 CAREER SUCCESS SEMINARS presented to Lee County high schools, libraries and as an adult education instructor for the Lee County Public School System.
 Motivational speeches given to many organizations.

-Volunteer Work: Freelance Mentor of writers, investors and those eager to retire, Past President of the Career Education Advisory Council, Charter President of the Greater Pine Island Optimist Club, government liaison for the Stringfellow Road Bike Path Group, member of the Cody Public Schools Superintendent Search Committee, career guidance volunteer for the Nations Association, umpire for the Pine Island Little League, guest speaker for Cody High School "Career Days," advertising volunteer for the Park County Humane Society and Western Border Collie Rescue, past member of the Cody Rotary Club, past member of the Cody Economic Development Council, past president of the Cody Country Chamber of Commerce Marketing Council and past member of the Cody Chamber of Commerce Executive Director Hiring Committee.
+Volunteer Work: Freelance Mentor of writers, investors and those eager to retire, Past President of the Career Education Advisory Council, Charter President of the Greater Pine Island Optimist Club, government liaison for the Stringfellow Road Bike Path Group, member of the Cody Public Schools Superintendent Search Committee, career guidance volunteer for the Nations Association, umpire for the Pine Island Little League, guest speaker for Cody High School "Career Days," volunteer for the Park County Humane Society and Western Border Collie Rescue, past member of the Cody Rotary Club, past member of the Cody Economic Development Council, past president of the Cody Country Chamber of Commerce Marketing Council and past member of the Cody Chamber of Commerce Executive Director Hiring Committee.

-Personal: Mike, 57, is in good health, has two daughters and has been married to Margie for 35 years.
+Personal: Mike, 57, has two daughters and has been married to Margie for 36 years.
 He enjoys brainstorming, reading, writing, mentoring, dogs & cats, sports, hiking, hobby-farming, RVing, history, economics, exploring the Internet and talking to his herd of mule deer.
 Mike lives on a mountain within sight of Yellowstone National Park.

 Life Philosophy: We become what we think about.